Former Edgewater Customers: log into your accounts, find FAQs, and see next steps! Login Here

 A college savings plan is an individual investment account that lets you direct your contributions to one or more of the plan’s investment portfolios.
 With a prepaid tuition plan, you purchase tuition credits at today’s prices for use at specific colleges in the future.
 With either type of plan, participation isn’t restricted by income level and lifetime contribution limits are high, typically $300,000 and up (limits vary by state).

 A Coverdell education savings account (ESA) is a tax-advantaged education savings vehicle that lets you contribute up to $2,000 per year for a beneficiary’s K-12 or college expenses.
+You can start saving today by signing up at United Federal Credit Union for a Coverdell ESA.
 Your contributions grow tax deferred and earnings are tax free at the federal level if the money is used for qualified education expenses.
 You have complete control over the investments you hold in the account, but there are income restrictions on who can participate, and the $2,000 annual contribution limit isn’t likely to put much of a dent in college expenses.

 The interest earned on Series EE and Series I saving bonds is exempt from federal income tax if the bond proceeds are used for qualified college expenses.
 These bonds earn a guaranteed (as to the timely payment of principal and interest by the federal government), modest rate of return, and they are easily purchased at most financial institutions or online.
 However, to qualify for tax-free interest, you must meet income limits.